p-ssanders/jvex/README.md

 jackson-databind `ObjectMapper`, or you can use your own `ObjectMapper`.
 Additionally, any framework that uses jackson-databind, (e.g.: Spring Web MVC) can be used to serialize a `Document`.

+The serialization process includes validation to only produce valid OpenVEX 0.2.0 JSON.

 The `Document` above will serialize to the following JSON:

 ```json